-- 7.1 The Issuer shall make available to investors in a timely manner any information, notice or document that it is required to provide to them pursuant to the Handbook or under applicable law or regulations. - Note: In addition to provision of information through intermediaries, Issuers should consider also making information available by means of their own websites as a matter of best practice. - 7.2 The Issuer shall ensure that all material documents in relation to the structured investment product (including without limitation any guarantee, Programme agreement(s), trust deed, custodial agreement and documents creating and evidencing interests in collateral or credit enhancement arrangements, and all arrangements with Key Product Counterparties and parties undertaking roles or providing services in respect of the structured investment product) are made available in Hong Kong for inspection by investors, free of charge at all times during normal office hours at the place of business of the Issuer or any Product Arranger, and ensure that copies of such documents are available upon request by any investor upon the payment of a reasonable fee.
+7.1 The Issuer shall make available to investors in a timely manner any information, notice or document that it is required to provide to them pursuant to the Handbook or under applicable law or regulations.

+Note: In addition to provision of information through intermediaries, Issuers should consider also making information available by means of their own websites as a matter of best practice.

+7.2 The Issuer shall ensure that all material documents in relation to the structured investment product (including without limitation any guarantee, Programme agreement(s), trust deed, custodial agreement and documents creating and evidencing interests in collateral or credit enhancement arrangements, and all arrangements with Key Product Counterparties and parties undertaking roles or providing services in respect of the structured investment product which are material to investors' interests in the structured investment product) are made available in Hong Kong for inspection by investors, free of charge at all times during normal office hours at the place of business of the Issuer or any Product Arranger, and ensure that copies of such documents are available upon request by any investor upon the payment of a reasonable fee.